-The implications of our findings for future research on KiP are straightforward.
-Researchers need to distinguish between two versions of the KiP.
-Version 1 states that prior knowledge is an excellent predictor of knowledge and achievement after learning.
-This question can be investigated with posttest knowledge or posttest achievement as a dependent variable.
+Analyzing Posttest Knowledge and Knowledge Gains in Future Studies question can be investigated with posttest knowledge or posttest achievement as dependent variable.
 Our results show that Version 1 of the KiP is fully correct and generally holds true for many types of knowledge, age groups, content domains, and countries.
-Future studies need to investigate the causal mechanisms underlying the very high stability of individual and group differences in knowledge over time.
+Future studies need to further investigate the causal mechanisms underlying the very high stability of individual and group differences in knowledge over time.
 Version 2 of the KiP states that prior knowledge is an excellent predictor of knowledge gains during a learning phase.
-This question can be investigated with knowledge gains as the dependent variable.
-The metaanalytic results presented here show that Version 2 of the KiP is only partly true.
-Prior knowledge is an excellent predictor of knowledge gains in some situations but is less relevant in many other situations.
+This question can be investigated with gains knowledge as dependent variable.
+The meta-analytic results presented here show that Version 2 of the KiP is only partly true.
+Prior knowledge is an excellent predictor of knowledge gains in some situations, but is less relevant in many other situations.
 It remains an important task for future studies to more precisely define the conditions under which prior knowledge influences learning.